Welcome to Northeastern University–San Francisco Bay Area!

 Husky Student ID card

 All students will be required to carry their student ID card (Husky Card) while on campus.
-This card is also used for student printing services.
+This card is also used for student printing services at the Silicon Valley campus.
 Please follow the below instructions to obtain your Husky Card.

 - Log on to myNortheastern.